 Dynamic_Forecast.octype=DYNAMIC

 Dynamic_Forecast.filter=The group name for which dynamic forecast is going to run.
-To run it for all network type ALL_NETWORK
+To run it for all network types ALL_NETWORK

 Dynamic_Forecast.frequency=How many times Dynamic Forecast will run in a month.
 Available options are 1 or 2.
 If 1, it will run after the 7th business day of each month.
-If 2, it will run after 7th business day and again on the 7th-to-last business day of each month.
+If 2, it will run after the 7th business day and again on the 7th-to-last business day of each month.

-Dynamic_Forecast.minhistory=Minimum history used as basis for forecast.
+Dynamic_Forecast.minhistory=Minimum history used as the basis for the forecast.
 Available options are 12 or 24 (months).

 Dynamic_Forecast.runtime= The run time in terms of minutes for forecasting.
-If the time limit is exceeded, the cashpoints that has not been forecasted yet are going to be placed in a queue to be processed next day.
+If the time limit is exceeded, the cashpoints that have not been forecasted yet are going to be placed in a queue to be processed the next day.
 Type NA to run without a time limit.

 Dynamic_Forecast.exclusion=The exclusion method that is going to be used to automatically exclude or ignore the outlier data from forecasting.
 Available options are TWOSIGMA, and MAD.
 If you do not wish to use any Virtual Analyst exclusion, then put NA for this option.